 13. Onyx & Breezy Foundation

 The Onyx & Breezy Foundation provides funding for various vet services for low-income individuals and families.
-These include spay and neuter programs, food, supplies, and medicine, rescuing animals from kill shelters, equipment and medicine for police and military canines, puppy mill rescues, foster groups, shelters, and sanctuaries, vet care for low-income families, and assists dogs of veterans afflicted from Post-Traumatic Stress Disorder.
+These include spay and neuter programs, food, supplies, and medicine, rescuing animals from kill shelters, equipment and medicine for police and military canines, puppy mill rescues, foster groups, shelters, and sanctuaries, vet care for low-income families, and assisting dogs of veterans afflicted from Post-Traumatic Stress Disorder.

 To receive grants, you have to file an application and attach your individual Income Tax returns, diagnosis, and prognosis from a vet clinic.
 The diagnosis should also contain details such as the estimated cost of treatment.